IGNF/Comp3D/README.md

 -------
 Comp3D is provided with absolutely no warranty, under **GPLv3** license, see [LICENSE.md](LICENSE.md).

-Refer to [NOTICE.txt](NOTICE.txt) for the embedded and linked libraries.
+Refer to [NOTICE.md](NOTICE.md) for the embedded and linked libraries.

 How to Cite